WavebreakMediaMicro - Fotolia

 Minimum requirements for cloud HCI

-First, let’s look at what is needed in cloud-enabled hyper-converged products to provide private cloud services.
+, let’s look at what is needed in cloud-enabled hyper-converged products to provide private cloud services.

 - Automation: When resources are purchased in the cloud (such as a VM), the resource is automatically configured for the user.
 And when that resource is no longer needed, it is decommissioned by the platform.
 This requires automation at the component level (storage, for example) to create objects required, but also as workflow to compile the right pieces together.

 - Marketplace: A marketplace offers services for configuration.
 In the enterprise, this would be a service catalogue, but in cloud deployments, we can expect to see more complexity.
-Rather than just offering a VM, the marketplace may provide the option to configure the virtual instance with an operating system (OS), specify memory and storage requirements and deploy an application such as MySQL.
+Rather than just offering a VM, the marketplace may provide the option to configure the virtual instance with an operating system (OS), specify and storage requirements and deploy an application such as MySQL.

-- Multi-tenancy: In public cloud, multi-tenancy equates to separate accounts, but in private cloud, it ensures separate lines of business are isolated from each other from an access (security) and performance perspective.
+- Multi-tenancy: In public cloud, Multi-tenancy equates to separate accounts, but in private cloud, it ensures separate lines of business are isolated from each other from an access (security) and performance perspective.